 Is that clear?

 Why is it so difficult for corporations to influence the scientific consensus?
-It goes back to how the the system works.
-The consensus is built on evidence, which is repeated over time, it is self correcting, and minority “opinions” (not evidence) lack the standing in the field to overwhelm the actual evidence supporting the consensus.
+It goes back to how the system works.
+The consensus is built on evidence, which is repeated over time, it is self-correcting, and minority “opinions” (not evidence) lack the standing in the field to overwhelm the actual evidence supporting the consensus.

 Scientific consensus examples

-There’s even a scientific consensus on vaccines, written by the the most prestigious scientific academy in the world, the National Academy of Sciences:
+There’s even a scientific consensus on vaccines, written by one of the most prestigious scientific academies in the world, the National Academy of Sciences:

 Despite the prestige of these institutions and the power of the evidence supporting the consensus, there will be a group that picks and chooses what they believe or don’t believe.
-It’s hysterical.
+It is frustrating.
+Why would someone who spends a couple of hours on Google, with their degree in art history, arrogantly presume that they know better than some of the most prestigious scientific groups in the world?
+I don’t presume to know much about pointillism as a branch of impressionism.
+(Except I do, but that’s another story.)

 You don’t get to accept the power of the consensus behind anthropogenic climate change but reject it for GMOs, just because you feel like it.
 The evidence for both is so huge, so overwhelming, your gut feeling or opinion is completely irrelevant.